dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 **Onboarding Improvements**
 - Add tooltips and onboarding prompts for advanced features.
-- Guide users to the next helpful action after they perform a basic action.
-For example, if they create an invoice, suggest connecting their bank account.
+- After completing a simple task, guide users to the next useful step.
+For example, if they create an invoice, suggest they connect their bank account.

 **AI Assistant Optimization**
 - Introduce a required (but skippable) first interaction with the AI Assistant.
-- Use the Assistant to guide users through onboarding (e.g., suggesting VAT input after tax number entry).
+- Use the Assistant to walk users through the onboarding process (e.g., suggesting VAT input after tax number entry).

 **Incentives and Retention**
-- Offer a 14-day trial to users who connect a bank but don’t convert.
+- Offer a 14-day trial to users who connect a bank but do not convert.
-- Send personalized in-app nudges to re-engage users who drop off early in the funnel.
+- Use tailored in-app nudges to re-engage consumers who have dropped out early in the funnel.

 <!------------------------------ PAGE 3  ----------------------------------->
 <div style="height: 2px; background-color: lightgray; margin: 40px 0;"></div>